-Rule Compliance Non-Compliance Nuie permitted cut and fill height of 3m.
-Permitted Non-compliance 12.4 NATURAL HAZARDS N/A - Natural Hazards not identified on proposed site.
-12.5 HERITAGE N/A - Heritage sites not identified on proposed site.
-12.7.6.1.1 SETBACK FROM LAKES, RIVERS AND THE COASTAL MARINE AREA Complies Siren 88 is set back approximately 150m from the Coastal Marine Area.
-This exceeds the 26m minimum set back.
-Permitted 12.8 HAZARDOUS SUBSTANCES N/A - Rules in this chapter are not relevant to the proposal.
-12.9 RENEWABLE ENERGY AND ENERGY EFFICIENCY N/A - Rules in this chapter are not relevant to the proposal.
-Proposed FNDC plan - rules that have imme diate legal effect.
-EW-R12 Earthworks and the Discovery of Suspected Sensitive Material Complies EW-R13 Earthworks and Erosion and Sediment Control Complies EW-S3 Accidental Discovery Protocol Complies EW-S5 Erosion and Sediment Control Complies
+Rule Compliance Non-Compliance 12.4 NATURAL HAZARDS N/A - Natural Hazards are not idented on proposed site 12.5 HERITAGE N/A - Heritage sites not identified on proposed site.
+12.7.6.1.1 SETBACK FROM LAKES, RIVERS AND THE COASTAL MARINE AREA Complies.
+Siren 104 is set back approximately 260m from the Coastal Marine Area.
+This exceeds the minimum of 26m minimum set back.
+Permitted.
+12.8 HAZARDOUS SUBSTANCES N/A - rules in this chapter are not relevant to the proposal 12.9 RENEWABLE ENERGY AND ENERGY EFFICIENCY N/A - rules in this chapter are not relevant to the proposal Proposed District Plan EW-R12 Earthworks and the Discovery of Suspected Sensitive Material Complies.
+EW-R13 Earthworks and Erosion and Sediment Control Complies.
+EW-S3 Accidental Discovery Protocol Complies.
+EW-S5 Erosion and Sediment Control Complies.